Archive for category Politics

 Capitalism leads to freedom and prosperity

 A free, capitalist economy has never existed anywhere in the world.
 The closest the world came to a free market was during the Industrial Revolution in Great Britain and during the late 19th century in the United States.
 The Industrial Revolution was a period of unprecedented economic growth and unimaginable improvements in quality of life.
-In less than two hundred years, the life of most people in the Western world changed from a a short life filled with poverty, plague, and near-constant war to a modern, comfortable existence that even the kings of medieval Europe couldn’t have imagined.
+In less than two hundred years, the life of most people in the Western world changed from a short life filled with poverty, plague, and near-constant war to a modern, comfortable existence that even the kings of medieval Europe couldn’t have imagined.
 Since 1820, the leading capitalist nations have increased their wealth sixteen fold, their populations more than four-fold, their productivity twenty-fold.
 Annual working hours went from 3,000 to less than 1,700 and life expectancy doubled from thirty to over seventy years.
 1

 Yet despite the undeniable material superiority of capitalist societies, its critics continue to attack it as inhuman and selfish.
 What the world lacks is not evidence of capitalism’s practical superiority, but a moral defense of a man’s right to his own life.